 Today, consumers not only want to know what’s in their skin care products, but also where the materials were sourced and how they were produced.
 For example, Tata Harper, which continues to exhibit strong growth, puts numerical codes on its bottles to track which farm raised the ingredients contained inside.

 Meanwhile, Apoterra Skincare provides production dates, organic certification and country of origin on its bottles.

 And as an example of beauty brands not only converging with farming and agriculture, but responding to consumer desire for transparency – Lily Farm Fresh Skincare announced that it will make its farm center and USDA-approved skincare laboratory available for public viewing to help consumers understand the beauty production process as well as interact with the farmland where its ingredients are grown.

 Skincare marketing campaigns can do more than raise awareness.
 They can actually incite action and effect real change to improve people’s health.
 Case in point is this sun protection program.
 In 2016, L’Oréal launched a wearable skin sensor patch under its La Roche-Posay brand.
 Called My UV Patch, it allows the user to measure and monitor sun exposure.
 Users wear the patch outside and scan it with a smartphone when they want to check their exposure levels.

 Another example of actually effecting real change (through a combination of print and mobile) is also in the sun category.
 Nivea ran this magazine ad titled “Sun Brand” that included a bracelet with a location tracking technology that can be detached and placed around a child’s arm.
 Then, parents download the Nivea app and link it to the bracelet code.
 The app then alerts parents if the child goes beyond the distance they pre-set.

 Reach out if we can put our skincare marketing experience to work for you.
-Since 1999, we’ve launched, repositioned and re-energized multiple consumer and professional skincare market brands.
+Since 1999, we’ve authored beauty product marketing plans, launched new brands, repositioned and re-energized multiple consumer and professional skincare market brands.